sigh/reed-solomon/index.md

   > [BCH](https://en.wikipedia.org/wiki/BCH_code) variant, which constructs the
   > codeword directly with the polynomial coefficients.
 Redundancy is
   > introduced by constructing the codeword such that $$ t $$ roots of the
-  > polynomial are fixed/known.
+  > polynomial are fixed.
 Decoding is conceptually trickier, but can
   > be implemented efficiently as described below.

 </div>